Nature’s Recipe Dog Food Review (Canned)

 Rating:

-Each recipe includes its AAFCO nutrient profile when available… Growth (puppy), Maintenance (adult), All Life Stages, Supplemental or Unspecified.
+The table below shows each recipe in this range including our rating and the AAFCO nutrient profile: Growth (puppy), Maintenance (adult), All Life Stages, Supplemental or Unspecified.

 Recipe and Label Analysis

-Nature’s Recipe Original Ground Chicken, Rice and Barley was selected to represent the other products in the line for detailed recipe and nutrient analysis.
+Nature’s Recipe Ground Chicken, Rice and Barley was selected to represent the other products in the line for detailed recipe and nutrient analysis.

 Nature's Recipe Original Ground Chicken, Rice and Barley